 What is Schizophrenia?

-Schizophrenia is a complex brain disorder, which has its pathogenesis in neurodevelopmental anomalies.
-The 5 domains of schizophrenia include:
+Schizophrenia is a complex brain disorder which has its pathogenesis in neurodevelopmental anomalies.
+The following domains are noted in schizophrenia.

 - Ubiquitous cognitive deficits.

 - Deficits in social cognition or socio-occupational functioning.